 Our current focus areas:

-- strengthening legal recognition and protection of human rights
+- strengthening the legal and institutional protection of human rights

-- promoting the human rights of asylum seekers and refugees
+- promoting the human rights of people seeking asylum and refugees

 - partnering with Aboriginal and Torres Strait Islander peoples to promote their rights